latest nhpb_banner 1__compressed

 In order for a veteran to receive expedited processing of their application, they need to identify themselves as rated 100% P&T or that they were wounded.
 They need to do this up front when applying for benefits.
 This can be communicated either over the phone or in person with the social security administration.
 When applying online, it is imperative to enter “Veteran 100% permanent and total P&T” on the application, in the remark section.

-While the application is marked as high priority, it will still take time to approve a claim, so plan in advance.
+While the application for a veteran is marked as high priority, it will still take time to approve a claim, so plan in advance.
 Be prepared with documentation, medical records and more.
 It is even a good idea to have the names and contact information for all the doctors you have seen as well as the address of the military site or base where your records are kept.

 The government will still need proof from your doctor, they need to understand the nature of your disability, and in some cases checkups or a medical examination will still need to take place.
 The veteran applying for benefits should have all their records and paperwork in order, as that can help speed up the process.